Gbamis/Flutter_Leecing/README.md

 ### **Leecit**

- A simple Flutter app that makes leasing and selling of Properties easier using Firebase Firestore.
+ A simple Flutter app that can be used to buy and sell properties.

  ### **Dependencies**